Photo by melissamn/Shutterstock

 An aerial view of the Kancamagus Highway in New Hampshire

-Whether you’re craving a day trip or a weekend getaway this autumn, here are great destinations for a fall road trip in the U.S.
+Whether you’re craving a day trip or a weekend getaway this autumn, consider one of these destinations for a fall road trip in the U.S.

-A road trip can be a simple as taking an afternoon drive to peep some fall color (with an excellent soundtrack or podcast, naturally).
-Or it could be slightly more ambitious: exploring the autumnal glory of neighboring states you may not have visited since pre-COVID times.
-For many of us, time away from the road has heightened our senses—and what better time of year to get out and put those senses to the test?
-Take in the changing trees, inhale the crisp fall air, and taste local foods on one of these 16 road trips across the United States.
+A road trip can be as simple as taking an afternoon drive to peep some fall color (with an excellent soundtrack or podcast, naturally).
+Or it could be slightly more ambitious: spending a full weekend exploring the autumnal glory and fall foliage of neighboring states you may not have seen in awhile.
+Take in the changing trees, inhale the crisp air, and taste local foods on one of these 16 fall road trips across the United States.

 Distance: 56 miles